PeterWangIntel/crosswalk-website/Wiki-Link-Samples.md

 * wiki entry, no path or name: [[wiki-link-samples]]

 ## Deprecated Link types
+These types used to work when viewed from the website, however they did not work when viewed from GitHub.
-These types used to work, and the client side scripts on https://crosswalk-project.org will attempt to continue supporting them, however these forms should be avoided as of December 1, 2013:
+These forms should be avoided as of December 1, 2013:

 * crosswalk-project documentation: [documentation](#documentation)
 * crosswalk-project wiki: [wiki](#wiki/wiki-link-samples)
 * crosswalk-project contribute: [contribute](#contribute)
 * wiki entry, incorrect path: [incorrect path pointing to this page](wiki/wiki-link-samples)
+* Local anchor, no page: [anchor on this page](#deprecated-link-types)